 The new public API can be also used inside user-defined routines (UDR, q.v.) for callbacks inside the engine, allowing a UDR to select or modify something in the database, for example.

-The main difference between the new API and the legacy one is that UDRs can query and modify data in the same connection or transaction context as the user query that called that UDR.
-It is now possible to write external triggers and procedures, not just external functions (UDFs).
+The main difference between the new API and the legacy one is that UDRs can query and modify

 Interfaces and the New Object-oriented API

 Firebird needed a modernised API for a number of compelling reasons.